audioquality/audioview/README.md

 **Example:**

 Running the script in a directory with 2 example files, different versions of the same song (Bon Jovi - Bad Medicine).
-The first half of the spectrogram shows the version released in 1988: no high frequency issues, all is kept nicely below 21 kHz to avoid aliasing distortion.
-The second half shows the 2010 remastered version: The high frequencies go all the way to the top during the whole song.
+The first half of the spectrogram shows the version released in 1988: no high frequency issues, all is kept nicely below 21 kHz to avoid aliasing.
+The second half shows the 2010 remastered version: High frequencies go all the way to the top.
 This anomaly in the remastered version was caused by careless digital clipping.
 ![](doc/badmedicine-spectrogram.png)